Corporate Compensation and Benefits Survey

 - Annual bonus

-- Total cash compensation
+- Total cash compensation for corporate office and support center roles

 - Pay range and merit increases from the executive level in the corporate offices to the hourly level in the restaurants